simonoxen/plastimatch/doc/sphinx/getting_started.rst

   http://itk.org/

 We recommend version ITK 3.20.X.
-ITK version 4.X works, but is still experimental.
+ITK 4.1 seems to work, but you won't be able to use DICOM-RT.

+  ITK 3.20.1            Recommended
+  ITK >= 4.1            Supported

 When you build ITK, the following settings are recommended::